The following are the required classes for the Dietetic Internship and when they are offered:

-School of Public Health Core course descriptions are available on-line every semester.
-See our New Course Offerings for 2019 (PDF)!
+School of Public Health Core course descriptions are available online every semester.

 Please note Dietetic Interns have a special track under Health Promotions / Behavioral Science

 Note: Completion of the Dietetic Internship is independent of the completion of the School of Public Health Degree Program.
 The majority of the Dietetic Interns take approximately 22 months to complete the Dietetic Internship Program.
 The Program begins in August of year 1 and will typically end in June of year 2.
-Maximum timeframe allowed to complete the Dietetic Internship Program is 33 months (150% of the program completion timeframe).
+If delays occur, our goal timeframe to complete the Dietetic Internship Program is 33 months (150% of the program completion timeframe).